 All of the forms below are in fillable PDF format.
 Nominees should click the download icon or right click on the document link to save the file and then open the file with Adobe Acrobat Reader to complete.

 Nominations selected by units for submission to the College must include the following:

 - Student’s Bilinski Fellowship Application Cover Sheet [pdf] with the student’s full name, contact information, program information, dissertation abstract, student’s and graduate director’s signatures.
 By signing this form, the director of graduate studies certifies that the applicant has advanced to candidacy, passed all comprehensive exams, and successfully defended a dissertation proposal prior to the application deadline.
-This form can be filled out using Adobe, but must be printed and submitted in hard copy.
+This form can be filled out using Adobe and submitted electronically in the nomination packet.

 - Student’s Fellowship Financial Disclosure Form [pdf].
-This form can be filled out using Adobe, but must be printed and submitted in hard copy.
+This form can be filled out using Adobe and submitted electronically in the nomination packet.

 - Student’s statement of professional goals (maximum one page, double spaced.)

 - Student’s proposal describing the dissertation that includes the following sections: proposal narrative (2-3 pages, double spaced) and a timetable for completion (maximum one page, double spaced.)